iotserver24/Free-mail/README.md

 Self-hosted email studio that lets you own custom domains, inboxes, and outbound campaigns without relying on SaaS vendors.
 The monorepo contains:

 - **Backend** — Express + TypeScript API backed by MongoDB, Brevo SMTP, Catbox for attachments, and Cloudflare Email Routing for inbound delivery.
-- **Frontend** — React (Vite) dashboard for managing domains, inboxes, sending mail, and reading threads.
+- **Frontend** — Nuxt 4 (Vue 3) SPA for managing domains, inboxes, sending mail, and reading threads.
 - **Cloudflare Worker** — Bridges Email Routing to the backend webhook so inbound messages land in MongoDB.

 ---